vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct new` [*options*] *id*
   Create a new container.
 Selected user and group have to be from the same pool the container is being created on.

+  Containers are usually created from templates.
+Templates are by default downloaded from remote repositories.
+The desired template can be selected using option `--template` or specified by `--distribution` and optionally also `--version`, `--arch`, `--vendor` or `--variant`.
+All configured repositories are searched by default.

+  Templates can also be supplied as local files, use option `--from-archive` for tar archives, `--from-stream` for ZFS streams.

+  Containers can be created in custom datasets, located anywhere on the pool.
+  The dataset can be selected using option `--dataset`.
+If the dataset already containers rootfs and you do not wish to use any template, signal this with option `--no-template`.
+Otherwise, the template to be used can be selected using any of the methods above.

     `--pool` *name*
       Pool name.
 Defaults to the first available pool.